Sonny6155/scratch-hologram-visualizer/README.md

         - This can be partially mitigated by controlling the light source's spatial coherence, and producing more "geometrically ideal" scratch walls
 - Microwells (singular, controlled scratch pixels)
     - Generalizes arcs to localized points of a dense gradient set, akin to hogels
-    - Has the potential to implement full parallax
+    - Has the potential to implement full-parallax
         - Certain configurations can trade multi-observer robustness for a full, 180 degree viewing angle
     - Can be arranged as regular pixels or compacted even further in a honeycomb arrangement
     - May reduce artifacting at arc ends and dense intersections, and improve glint localization